eduojeda/almondbread/README.md

 [D] Increase maximum iterations

 ## Compiling
-I have only compiled this under Windows 10 using mingw-w64, but it should be possible to run it in Linux and Mac without much pain.
-Instructions coming soon...
+I have only compiled this under Windows 10 using mingw-w64, but it should be possible to build it for Linux and MacOS without much modification.
+The compiler command can found in .vscode/tasks.json, if you wanna give it a go.